The Tawhidic paradigm for human rights

 The paradigm inspires us to remove stratification from all levels of interaction: public, private, ritual, political.

-In his book, Muhammad: Forty Introductions, Michael Muhammad Knight titled his last chapter Thank Allah for amina wadud.
+In his book, Muhammad: Forty Introductions, Michael Muhammad Knight titled his last chapter Thank A!!ah for amina wadud.
 He also connects the tawhidic paradigm back to the hadith from earlier:

 Since the ultimate intention of Islam is reciprocity and not hegemony, this ethic was first applied to gender relations in the family by Sisters In Islam and Musawah, and can be applied to all human relations. amina wadud lists its potential applications in human rights debates "including women’s rights, LGBTQ rights, antiracism, antisexism, anti-ableism, and other counter-oppression movements within an Islamic framework."

-Since Allah is a circle with the center of everywhere and a circumference of nowhere, in each of us is an essence (dhat) reflecting our union with this cosmic design.
+Since A!!ah is a circle with the center of everywhere and a circumference of nowhere, in each of us is an essence (dhat) reflecting our union with this cosmic design.

 We could choose to ignore this transcendent reality and invest in the illusion of external superiority over others— or we could recognise the transcendent reality in all living beings and relate to each other in a reciprocal way.